osohq/oso/new-docs/content/any/learn/polar-foundations.md

 docname: more/language/polar-foundations
 images: {}
 path: /more-language-polar-foundations
-title: What is Polar?
+title: The Polar Language
 aliases:
     - ../../more/language/polar-foundations.html
-weight: 1
+weight: 4
 ---

-# Polar Background
+# The Polar Language

 The **Oso** authorization library uses the **Polar** programming language to express authorization logic and policies.
 This guide is meant to serve